petrovanna/backend-project-lvl1/README.md

 Welcome to Brain Games!
 Let me introduce you five mathematics games.
 Each game consists of three rounds.
 Player needs to answer a question.
-You need three correct ansewrs for winning.
+You need three correct answers for winning.

 ### Brain-even